wbstx/Reading-List/HandPoseEstimation.md

 + synthetic dataset (Maya)
 + Weakly-supervised fine-tuned using depth maps

-[A2J: Anchor-to-Joint Regression Network for 3D Articulated Pose Estimation from a Single Depth Image][3] predicts 3d hand joint position from depth maps.
+**(ICCV 2019)**  [A2J: Anchor-to-Joint Regression Network for 3D Articulated Pose Estimation from a Single Depth Image][3] predicts 3d hand joint position from depth maps.
 Instead of predicting based on PointNet or 3D CNN, they used anchor points and voting system, which reduced the computing time.

 Insights:
 + Anchor points